alexstromboli/isomorphic-react/README.md

 To see in use open `http://127.0.0.1/` in your browser on the same machine.

+## Notes

 To change default TCP port, edit `src/webserver.tsx`:
 ```
 // change TCP port
 var Port: number = 80;
 ```

+The web server part of this example is rudimentary.
+Handling HTTP requests is not the key point.